iseeyoucopy/U-232-Trinity-RC/README.md

 # U-232-Trinity-RC
- This version is an Release Candidate for development and testing This source is an upgraded version of U-232-V5
+    This version is an Release Candidate for development and testing

 # Basic Information

     Code Base: U-232